 The Training Committee will hold a meeting within two weeks of the final interviews being completed in order to determine applicant rankings.
-The full application package and information gathered from the interview process will be utilized to determine applicant rankings.
-As a member of APPIC, Youth Services will participate in the national internship matching process by submitting its applicant rankings to the National Matching Service, which can be reached at the following website: www.natmatch.com/psychint.
+The full application package and information gathered from the interview process are utilized to determine applicant rankings.
+As a member of APPIC, Youth Services participates in the national internship matching process by submitting its applicant rankings to the National Matching Service (www.natmatch.com/psychint).
 Applicants and their graduate program Directors of Clinical Training are contacted accordingly following release of computer match results.